Skip to Content

 Cornstarch.

-Cornstarch can be used to absorb spills, polish furniture and clean windows.
+Cornstarch can absorb spills, polish furniture, and clean windows.
 If you like implementing natural substances into your cosmetic products, you should know that cornstarch is a basic ingredient in homemade deodorants.
-So many uses, so little money.
+So many uses so little money.

 Natural Cleaning Alternatives & 5 Easy Recipes for Everyday Cleaners